-A Customer Relationship Management interface includes a system of tools that allow users to manage their website, database, customer data, analytics, and combine segmented business tools under a single umbrella.
-These tools could include services for collecting customer data, transaction management for analysis, management control services, and forecasting.
-CRM’s can be automated for routine processes, accelerate the process of analyzing key criteria to help with decisions and the automated functionality helps to significantly eliminate errors.
+A Customer Relationship Management interface includes a system of tools that allow users to manage their website, database, customer data, analytics and combine segmented business tools under a single umbrella.
+These tools could include collecting customer data, transaction management for analysis, management control services, and forecasting.
+CRM’s can be automated for routine processes, accelerate the process of analyzing key criteria to help with decisions, and the automated functionality helps to eliminate errors significantly.

-Apps continue to grow in popularity, particularly in regions of the world where technology underpinnings are less established then in first world countries such as the US.
+Apps continue to grow in popularity, particularly in regions of the world where technology underpinnings are less established than in first-world countries such as the US.
 As such, apps have become among the most popular types of digital interfaces due to their application on mobile devices such as smartphones and tablets.
 Mobile apps tend to solve users’ immediate impulses for a want or need.
-This could apply to a weather report, daily meeting calendar, mobile shopping, mobile banking and payouts, GPS services and millions of other applications.
+This could apply to a weather report, daily meeting calendar, mobile shopping, mobile banking and payouts, GPS services, and millions of other applications.